arresteddevops/ado-hugo/content/episode/devopsdays-chicago.md

 +++
-Description = "Recorded on Day 2 of DevOpsDays Chicago</a>.
+Description = "Recorded on Day 2 of DevOpsDays Chicago.
 Matt and Trevor are joined by a panel of attendees and organizers to talk about their experiences at the first ever DevOpsDays to take place in the Windy City. #deepdishdevops for everyone!" aliases = ["/22"] author = "Matt" categories = []